ublitzjs/preprocess/src/my_thoughts.md

 + .compile processing function would first read/stream the template and find ast and then -> queue libuv to write that all to output.
 But instead of recreating new input descriptor I would just "move" descriptor to the beginning.
 On Linux it is "lseek" function.

-+ in streaming I have recursion levels (look below).
-They need to have uint16_t index or inclusion instrution.
-Meanwhile fileSize and processedFileSize won't ever reach 16 Exabytes.
-So I "packed" all in one uint8_t packed[16].
-File size data is accessed infrequently and instruction index is placed with taking alignment into consideration.

 ### Recursion levels and states of processing
 state - structure, containing most metadata about cache.
 However it should not by itself contain a cache pointer.